Tony Alford: Coaching career

 Alford has a long history of coaching success under several top coaches.
-He has worked under Dan McCarney, Steve Kragthorpe, Rick Neuheisel, Charlie Weis, Brian Kelly, Urban Meyer, Ryan Day and Sherrone Moore.
+He has worked under Dan McCarney, Steve Kragthorpe, Rick Neuheisel, Charlie Weis, Brian Kelly, Urban Meyer, Ryan Day, Sherrone Moore, and Kyle Whittingham.

 He has coached several successful players including J. K. Dobbins, Ezekiel Elliott, Mike Weber, Michael Floyd and Victor Anderson.

 Alford was a 247Sports.com finalist for national recruiter of the year in 2011.

 Personal life

 Alford is married to his wife Trina and has three sons, Rylan, Kyler and Braydon.